andrewrk/libsoundio/README.md

 ### "Best Backend"

-When you use `soundio_connect', it tries these backends in order. libsoundio tries these backends in order.
+When you use `soundio_connect`, it tries these backends in order. libsoundio tries these backends in order.
 If unable to connect to that backend, due to the backend not being installed, or the server not running, or the platform is wrong, the next backend is tried.